 We honor Mary's agreement to God's plan because it is basic to our salvation.
 That she is born into the world the same way we are, with no special intervention by God, means that she can be a truly human example of holiness, one that we are able to follow.

-Another mother is remembered by the Church on this day—Hannah, the mother of Samuel.
+Another mother remembered by the Church is Hannah, the mother of Samuel.
 Like Anna, she had to wait a very long time to have a child.
 During those years of waiting, she was "broken-hearted and wept and did not eat" (I Samuel/I Kingdoms 1: 7).
 Joachim and Anna suffered too.
 Joachim was humiliated by being turned away from the Temple as he attempted to offer his sacrifice; being a childless man he was not considered worthy to do so.

 All three mothers suffered, especially the Theotokos who saw her Son unjustly crucified.
 But their joy later on would be great, and hers would be greatest of all.
 That is why the Church sings to her at Pascha: "Be radiant, O Pure Theotokos, in the Resurrection of Your Son!"